 DPI and PPI

 PMS stands for Pantone Matching System.
 It’s a system of colors that are used to keep critical colors consistent regardless of the printer.
 We use the Pantone Coated book per our printers requirements.

-Stands for Cyan, Magenta, Yellow and Key (or black).
+Stands for Cyan, Magenta, Yellow and Key (black).
 This is the printing format we use, as well as the vast majority of the printing industry for large format.
 We cannot guarantee the colors will be an exact match given they are subjective to previous prints, time and ink changes on the printer.
 Any critical colors should be a Pantone color.